close icon

 • Submitting regulatory documents

-Your business adviser will be able to guide you through any additional fees and costs involved in selling your business and communicate the purpose of them.
+Your business adviser will be able to guide you through any additional fees and costs involved in selling.

 Opportunity cost